 The Colorado Department of Public Health and Environment has provided us with a Source Water Assessment Report for our water supply.
-You may obtain a copy of the report by visiting http://www.cdphe.state.co.us/wq/sw/swapreports/swapreports.html, clicking on La Plata County and selecting 134020; Animas Water Company or by contacting John Ott at 970-259-4788.
-For general information about Source Water Assessment please visit http://www.cdphe.state.co.us/wq/sw/swaphom.html.
-Potential sources of contamination in our source water area come from:
+For general information or to obtain a copy of the report please visit http://wqcdcompliance.com/ccr.
+The report is located under "Source Water Assessment Reports", and then "Assessment Report by County".
+Select LA PLATA County and find 134020; ANIMAS WC or by contacting JOHN OTT at 970-259-4788.
 The Source Water Assessment Report provides a screening-level evaluation of potential contamination that could occur.
 It does not mean that the contamination has or will occur.
 We can use this information to evaluate the need to improve our current water treatment capabilities and prepare for future contamination threats.
 This can help us ensure that quality finished water is delivered to your homes.
 In addition, the source water assessment results provide a starting point for developing a source water protection plan.
+Potential sources of contamination in our source water area are listed on the next page.

-Please contact John Ott at 970-259-4788 to learn more about what you can do to help protect your drinking water sources, any questions about the Drinking Water Consumer Confidence Report, to learn more about our system, or to attend scheduled public meetings.
+Please contact us to learn more about what you can do to help protect your drinking water sources, any questions about the Drinking Water Consumer Confidence Report, to learn more about our system, or to attend scheduled public meetings.
 We want you, our valued customers, to be informed about the services we provide and the quality water we deliver to you every day.